arcanacodec/A-Better-Twitter/README.md

 You can send me suggestions or fixes as pull requests, if you do any I will put your name on the thanks list.

-Thanks to those who helped me to fix and maintain the style:
+Thanks to those who helped me fix and maintain the style:

 PendingChaos